It’s no secret that getting and staying healthy can be a challenge. But it’s not impossible!

 - Drink more water ..
 Water is the most important and easiest thing you can do for your health.
-Drinking eight glasses of water daily will help flush out toxins, improve your skin, and boost your energy levels—only a few other beverages to consume except Coffee or Tea.
+Drinking water daily will help flush out toxins, improve your skin, and boost your energy levels—only a few other beverages to consume except Coffee or Tea.
 Be mindful of your water source.

 - Limit your alcohol intake ..
 Alcohol can damage your health if consumed excessively.
 If you choose to drink alcohol, do so in moderation.
 I can’t help but drink a little wine every once in a while.

 - Wake Up with a renewed sense of purpose and implement some morning mood action items such as meditation and brain exercises (ex., learn a new skill, read, or now of days, YouTube an exciting subject).
 Exercising the mind is healthy.

 - Journaling will enhance good mental health.
 It takes the clutter circling your brain and makes it visual, providing clarity, better understanding, and a healthy mind.